Viewer Rating

 Combines user and critic ratings from four sources

-The film's central focus on the Guarani people inherently aligns with themes of indigenous rights, anti-colonialism, and cultural preservation, which are dominant progressive values.
+The film's central subject matter, focusing on the Guarani people, inherently aligns with themes of anti-colonialism, indigenous rights, and cultural preservation, positioning it as left-leaning due to its likely critique of historical and systemic injustices.

 This early 20th-century film, based on a classic novel, features inherent ethnic diversity through its Portuguese and indigenous characters.
 The narrative frames traditional identities positively, consistent with the romanticized style of its source material, without explicit modern DEI interventions in casting or critical narrative framing.